Helperbird/website/src/pages/help/installing-helperbird.md

 - Visit the
   [Google Docs web extension store](https://chrome.google.com/webstore/detail/helperbird-accessibility/ahmapmilbkfamljbpgphfndeemhnajme).
-- Once their, click the "Add addon" button.
+- Once there, click the "Add addon" button.
 - It will ask you for permission to install.
 - It will take a few moments to install.
 - Helperbird will be installed and ready to use.